-A 15 hour program leading to the Superintendent's Certificate.
+A 15 hour program leading to the Superintendent Certification.
 Standards for admission to the Superintendent Certification program that are more restrictive than general admission standards are as follows.

-- Must have completed graduate application process - Must have completed a master's degree - Must hold a Standard Texas Principal's Certificate - Must have completed two years of creditable teaching experience - Must submit a completed program application form and applicant statement
+- Must have completed graduate application process - Must have completed a master's degree - Must hold a Standard Texas Principal Certification - Must have completed two years of creditable teaching experience - Must submit a completed program application form and applicant statement